okawak/artemis_crib/content/example/simulation/_index.md

 +++
-title = "Simulation"
+title = "MC Simulation"
 weight = 14
 +++

-This section explain the example of the simulation by using artemis.
+This section explain the example of the Monte Carlo simulation by using artemis.

 {{% children sort="weight" %}}